 Exercise Recommendations

-At the end of your session, Rebecca explains a little about the work we did today and will often recommend some exercises that you can easily fit into your daily routine.
+At the end of your session, Rebecca explains a little about the work we did today and will often recommend some exercises that you can easily ad to your daily routine.
 If there's time, she'll also guide you in some movements on the Gyrotonic equipment.
-These exercises are all about reinforcing the progress you’ve made during your session.
-Rebecca will then discuss options for a follow up based your individual needs.
+These exercises reinforce the progress you’ve made during your session.
+And help you to maintain the benefits.
+Rebecca will then discuss options for a follow-up based on your individual goals and needs.